How to Buy a Rental Property: Get Tips from the Experts

 What Type of Rental Property Do You Want to Buy?

-When you first begin to consider buying an investment property, the number of variables and decisions you need to make can feel overwhelming.
+When you first consider buying an investment property, the number of variables and decisions you need to make can feel overwhelming.
+The time and money alone will make a big impact on your life, so it’s best to learn what different types of properties will require of you.
 Sepehr Niakan, a licensed real estate broker at HB Roswell Realty and founder of CondoBlackBook, has sold hundreds of bank-owned properties in Miami and is an avid real estate investor.
 He provides a list of four factors that new investors need to consider in order to get organized and narrow down their choices.

 If you like to be hands-on with the management, you’ll need the property to be close by.
 Otherwise, make sure to budget for a property management company.– Sepehr Niakan